Hollywood: The Gift of Laughter (1982 TV Movie)

 Steve Martin's head spins around

-Peter Sellers as Chauncy Gardner being introduced to the President of the USA
+Chauncy Gardner is introduced to the President of the USA.

 Variation on the "Walk this way" sight gag